 Account takeover and application fraud are two types of identity theft when fraudsters access your credit cards or bank accounts.
 They can then make purchases, and even change the details on your account.

 Be careful about how you dispose of sensitive information, such as letters that contain your account details.
 Don't just bin it – shred it or make it unreadable.Find out more about identity fraud and account takeover fraud

 This is when someone copies the data from your card's magnetic strip on to another card without you knowing - it's often referred to as 'skimming' – a common method of compromising data to then make counterfeit transactions.
 This usually happens if your card is swiped through a copying device.

 Always make sure you can see your card when making a transaction and never disclose your PIN.
 If you think you're at risk of counterfeit fraud, get in touch straight away – our fraud team are here to help.

-Another way a fraudster can get your details is to tamper with a cash point machine so that it reads and stores your card details after you have used it.
+This is when a fraudster accesses your information by attaching a device to a cash machine so that it reads and stores your card details.